Skip to primary navigation Skip to content Skip to footer

 Species We Protect

-Over 15% of our species have conservation concern status.
+Over 25% of our species have conservation concern status of “Near Threatened” though to “Critically Endangered”.
 We are proud participants in the European Endangered Species Programme (EEP) for the Egyptian Tortoise (Testudo kleinmanni)—a species once common in North Africa, now critically endangered due to habitat loss and illegal trade.
 Plantasia contributes through responsible breeding and collaboration with global partners.

 Local Conservation